Nodaway River: Description

 The Nodaway begins near Shambaugh, Iowa at the confluence of the East and West Nodaway rivers.
 The West Nodaway River rises northeast of Massena in eastern Cass County, Iowa, and flows 73.8 mi south-southwest past Villisca and Clarinda, the largest town on the river, to its junction with the East Nodaway.
 The East Nodaway River rises just west of Orient in Adair County and flows 72.8 mi southwest past Prescott, Corning, Brooks, and Nodaway to its confluence with the West Nodaway.
 The Middle Nodaway River rises in Adair County south of Casey and flows 60.5 mi southwest past Greenfield, Fontanelle, and Carbon to join the West Nodaway just below Villisca, Iowa, 20.2 mi above the West Nodaway's juncture with the East Nodaway.
 The East and West Nodaway join to form the Nodaway River 4 mi north of the Iowa-Missouri border, and the river travels south, passing Bradyville on its east, before entering Missouri.

 Continuing from the Iowa border in Nodaway County, Missouri, the river travels south a mile west of Burlington Junction where it intersects US 136.
 Continuing southerly, the river passes west of Quitman and east of Bilby Ranch Lake Conservation Area before crossing Missouri Route 46.
 Afterward, the river passes by Skidmore and passes under Missouri Route 113 where it quickly becomes the border between Nodaway County and Holt County.
 Continuing southerly, it passes between Maitland to its east and Graham to its west, and reaches the tripoint with Andrew County.
 The river remains the boundary between Holt and Andrew counties to the Missouri River.
 The Nodaway River then passes through Nodaway Valley Conservation Area, where it is channelized and flows steadily until Interstate 29.
 Afterward, it passes west of Honey Creek Conservation Area and east of Monkey Mountain Conservation Area, and flows into the Missouri River Valley by Nodaway and joins the Missouri River.

-Elevations in the Nodaway system range from just under 1400 ft above sea level at the source of the Middle Nodaway, to 950 ft at the beginning of the main stem, to 800 ft at its mouth on the Missouri River in Nodaway, Missouri in Andrew County, Missouri.
+Elevations in the Nodaway system range from just under 1400 ft above sea level at the source of the Middle Nodaway, to 950 ft at the beginning of the main stem, to 800 ft at its mouth on the Missouri River at the community of Nodaway in Andrew County, Missouri.

 The Nodaway River is a sixth order river with a basin area of 1820 sqmi.

 The Platte River basin is to the east and the Grand River and Des Moines River basins to the northeast, with the latter defining the boundary between the Missouri River and Mississippi River basins.
 The west side is bound by the Tarkio River basin and in the northwest by the Nishnabotna River basin.

 The Nodaway River basin is prone to extensive flooding and can contribute as much as 20% of the flood crest of the Missouri River near its mouth.

-At Graham, Missouri its normal flow is 1,011 ft3/s.
+At Graham, Missouri; its normal flow is 1,011 ft3/s.
 But during the Great Flood of 1993 the river was flowing 78,300 ft3/s at Graham.